vg-json-data/sm-json-data/region/region-readme.md

 Some node properties are self-explanatory, while others require additional definition:
 #### unlock
 The `unlock` property lists [logical requirements](../logicalRequirements.md) that must be fulfilled to properly interact with a node.
-Node that unlike traversing links, `unlocking` a node is an action that needs to be done only once.
+Note that unlike traversing links, `unlocking` a node is an action that needs to be done only once.
 The interaction locked behind `unlock` requirements can take several forms such as:
 * Using a door node to go to another room
 * Picking up the item at an item node
 * Completing an event node's event